software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > _NB: Keep this documentation (like all other documentation) up-to-date when you add new entities for the application._

-## Reducing boilerplate code with Lombok
+## ⭐ Bonus: Reducing boilerplate code with Lombok

 Java classes require a lot of _boilerplate code_ in the form of getters, setters and constructors.
 Each time we define an attribute for a class, we need to implement getter and setter methods for it and alter the constructor.
 [Lombok](https://projectlombok.org/) is library that automatically generates getters, setters and constructors from the attributes.